tatsuyamoriguchi/Sleep-Tracer/README.md

 HealthKit

+## Screen shot on April 11, 2022
-## Accessing HealthKit respiratory rate, and changes the font color depending on the respiratory rate ranges, 1-10 blue (possibility of sleep apnea) 10-19 normal, 20 or higher red (possibility of lung issue)
+Accessing HealthKit respiratory rate, and changes the font color depending on the respiratory rate ranges, 1-10 blue (possibility of sleep apnea) 10-19 normal, 20 or higher red (possibility of lung issue)